How To Select A Laser Amplifier:

 Power Selection & Input Power:

 The Power Selection and Input Power filters can help you easily narrow down an appropriate range of options for your requirements.
-You will need an amplifier that can handle the amount of input/seed power from your laser, and you will need to ensure the amplifier can provide an appropriate level of amplification to get the output power you need.
+First, you will need an amplifier that can handle the amount of input/seed power from your laser.
+Second, you will need to ensure the amplifier can provide an appropriate level of amplification to get the output power you need.
+So, filtering for output power or input power is a good next step.

-Our DPSS Amplifiers are available with Linear Polarization.
-Our Fiber Amplifiers are available with both Linear and Random Polarization.
+Our DPSS Amplifiers are available only with Linear Polarization.
+However, our Fiber Amplifiers provide both Linear and Random Polarization options.

-Narrow Linewidth Lasers have a tightly controlled, narrow optical spectrum, allowing for a very precise, stabilized wavelength output, and they are useful for applications like Spectroscopy, Holography, and Interferometry.
+Narrow Linewidth Lasers have a tightly controlled, narrow optical spectrum.
+Therefore, allowing for a very precise, stabilized wavelength output.
+Consequently, they are useful for applications like Spectroscopy, Holography, and Interferometry.

-If you happen to know of a particular manufacturer, or more specifically, a particular series of lasers, you may simply filter to see all pulsed options for that manufacturer or series.
+If you happen to know of a particular series of lasers, you may simply filter to see all amplifier options for that series.

 If you would like some assistance:

-For help in identifying a suitable Laser Amplifier, contact firstname.lastname@example.org, call us at 636.272.7227, or click the button below to fill out a contact form!
+In conclusion, if you would like help in identifying a suitable Laser Amplifier, contact email@example.com, or call us at 636.272.7227.
+Alternatively, click the button below to fill out a contact form!

 If you wish to learn more: